zhangxin025/docs-1/api-reference/conversational/Overview.md

 [View attachment "conversationdemo.png.mp4"](https://alidocs.dingtalk.com/document/preview?chInfo=im&cid=63008155837&dentryKey=GYja4bXQUWqvXZJ8&docKey=ybEnB54D5WNd3lP1&dontjump=true&iframeQuery=anchorId%3DX02m9ievobkstzq0sv5fr&type=d&utm_medium=im_card&utm_source=im)

-### Try it out!
+### Try it out\!

-You can try chatting with Elara on our website to get a taste of what a conversation with CVI looks like.[**Try Out CVI Now!**Note that Elara can see and hear you.](https://duix.com/home)
+You can try chatting with Elara on our website to get a taste of what a conversation with CVI looks like.[\*\*Try Out CVI Now\!\*\*Note that Elara can see and hear you.](https://duix.com/home)

 ## What components does CVI provide, and what can I customize?

 CVI provides a full pipeline allowing you to easily create video conversations.
 You can immediately jump into a real-time conversation with the generated Session link URL.
 CVI provides the following layers:

-*   WebRTC/Session link (using Daily)
+- WebRTC/Session link (using Daily)

-*   Speech recognition (ASR), with interrupts, and Semantic/Lexical turn taking, using our model.
+- Speech recognition (ASR), with interrupts, and Semantic/Lexical turn taking, using our model.

-*   Optimized, conversational LLM
+- Optimized, conversational LLM

-*   Text-to-speech (TTS)
+- Text-to-speech (TTS)

 You can choose to customize or bring your own layers as well.
 For example, you can:

-*   Use OpenAI real-time API or other voice-to-voice models
+- Use OpenAI real-time API or other voice-to-voice models

-*   Bring your own LLM/conversation logic or enable function calling for DUIX-optimized LLMs.
+- Bring your own LLM/conversation logic or enable function calling for DUIX-optimized LLMs.

-*   Customize the TTS or ASR engine, and turn taking settings
+- Customize the TTS or ASR engine, and turn taking settings

-*   Use text parrot mode to directly drive a replica video.
+- Use text parrot mode to directly drive a replica video.

-*   Directly access the video streams and create a custom UI.
+- Directly access the video streams and create a custom UI.

 ## Key Concepts